 I've also spent a summer with Sidhant Misra and Line Roald in LANL under the Advanced Network Science Initiative.
 We developed machine learning techniques for solving parametric optimization problems efficiently, and had the good company of Carleton Coffrin and Kaarthik Sundar in developing research software for power systems.

-Prior to MIT, I graduated from NUS with a B.Eng. in Industrial and Systems Engineering, and did research with Jin Qi under the Decision Science (now Analytics & Operations) department and Yossiri Adulyasak under the Future Urban Mobility Lab, under the mentorship of Melvyn Sim and Patrick Jaillet.
+Prior to MIT, I graduated from NUS with a B.Eng. in Industrial and Systems Engineering.
+In my summers there, I was mentored by Melvyn Sim and Patrick Jaillet, and did research with Jin Qi under the Decision Science (now Analytics & Operations) department and Yossiri Adulyasak under the Future Urban Mobility Lab.